 “Matron’s tits, those are Crossbows,” I say emphatically.

 “The Royal Navy’s new fighter,” I reply with a stumble.
 “Trans-atmospheric, and blazing fast at that.”

 Tea shines her torch in my face, dazzling me just enough to make me flinch.

 “Just who the hell did you piss off, Ash?!”

 “Huh?
 No one!
 Put the light down,” I moan.

 Tea does so, and as my eyes adjust and make their way toward the treeline, they catch the advance of several other torchlights, methodically making their way toward us.
 It appears that several individuals have passed right through our camp and tracked us down here.
 I tremble as I gesture for Tea to get behind me and reach toward my weapon.
 Fuck, fuck, fuck, what is this?
 What should I do?
 What’s going on?

-A feminine alto sounds salutations.
+A deep feminine voice in the alto range sounds salutations.

 The group of figures has shone their searchlights upon us, and confirming it’s futile, I start raising my hands.
 Tea does the same.

 The voice speaks out in a more friendly manner as she enters earshot.